Reshift-Security/npm_plugin/README.md

 * Notify your developers of issues THEY have created within the software code base
 * A convenient way to automate application security testing

+## Java Dependencies
+The Reshift NPM plugin currently calls Java code to perform the extraction process.
+The jar required is referrred to in the package.json `java` dependencies section.
+This artifact is expected to come from Maven Central.
+Make sure you either copy this artifact (`.jar`) locally to a folder named `dependencies` or point to the published artifact from Maven Central.

 ## Standard Installation
 ##### Requirements
 * NPM version >= 5.2.0